-Please note: This information is for guidance only.
-It is your responsibility to check the weather report and conditions before you set off.
-The Tourist Office and Écrins National Park cannot be held responsible in the event of an accident.
+Please note: This information is given for guidance only.
+It is your responsibility to check the weather forecast before setting off and not to overestimate your possibilities.
+The Tourist Office and the PNE cannot be held responsible in the event of an accident.
 In case of doubt, contact professionals: instructors or equipment hire companies.

-Mountain Rescue: dial 112
+Mountain rescue: dial 112